ocxtal/ocxtal.github.io/src/index.md

 ## I am ...

-* SIMD / vectorization enthusiast, good at C with x86\_64 intrinsics.
+* SIMD / vectorization enthusiast, good at C and Rust with x86\_64 / arm64 intrinsics.
   * enjoying re-designing and tuning various algorithms for modern rich processors (with OoO, SIMD, and multi-level cache).
-* Recently getting used to: Rust and Arm64 assembly.
 * Sometimes work with Python, C++, shellscript, R, and so on...

 ## Works